Base Running Rules

 When on first, it's often useful to fake a steal by shortening your lead, then taking a few hard strides toward second (as long as you can get back to the base) to move the defense around.
 This is especially helpful when a right-handed batter is up who can hit to the opposite field while the second baseman is covering the base.
 Just don't do this with no strikes because the batter might think you are actually stealing and take a hittable pitch.

 As a runner on first base in first-and-third situations with less than two outs, you are almost always stealing, unless we are trailing by multiple runs in the final inning and we are moving station to station.
 If there are two outs, only steal if you have a high chance of making it safely, taking into account the catcher's arm strength.
-Also consider if the speed of the runner on third base would allow him to score if the opposing team cuts the ball off and throws home.
+You can also stop in the base path once the ball is thrown to second to try to score your teammate.
+Make sure to consider if the speed of the runner on third base would allow him to score if the opposing team cuts the ball off and throws home.

 As the runner on third base in first-and-third situations, you need to make a snap read as to whether the ball is thrown all the way to second before attempting to score.
 If you see a middle infielder creep in to cut the ball off, stay on third.